31 January 2018 OECD Conference Centre, Paris

 The objective of the workshop was thus to discuss competition assessment of regulatory barriers in the context of digitalisation.
 The workshop included practical examples of how common restrictions, arising in a digital context, are identified and analysed by competition authorities and other agencies.
 Building on these experiences and on contributions from other OECD Directorates, the workshop provided an opportunity to consider whether the details of the OECD Competition Assessment Toolkit need adapting and, if so, how.

-The workshop tackled three areas:
+The workshop tackled three areas: Sharing economy and platforms, Healthcare and Financial services.

 Selected countries shared their experiences with existing regulations that have proved restrictive for digitalisation, or with the challenges posed by lack of regulations.